 The funny thing is that there is really no difference between our customers and ourselves.
 When you’re thinking about your offers, or what content to create, it might be good to remind yourself of this fact.
 What would you want?
 How would you want to be treated?
 Would you want someone to ask you these questions?
 Take the time and ask, build relationships, and seek to understand your customers.
 Remember they’re just people, like all of us, and treat them as such.
 Trust us, they will appreciate it.

 No one likes to face their flaws or mistakes.
-Often, when we are confronted with them, we put up the walls, deny, and keep the damage to a minimum.
+Often, when we are confronted with them, we put up the walls, deny them, and keep the damage to a minimum.
 But now your customer has a direct line to the world, a voice that has seemingly unlimited reach.
 Trying to ignore, stonewall, or bulldoze a complaint is a great way to find yourself with a tidal wave of negative reviews and a plummeting reputation.
 In an age of increased transparency, you cannot forget that we can see through you.

 This was never a good way to handle your complaints.
 It was just harder for it to become public so it was a tempting option.
 The problem is that people don’t trust those who cover up what obviously went wrong.
 There is a great opportunity to foster a great reputation and create value for your customers at the same time by being transparent.